 I hope you’re seeing a trend here.
 Children don’t get together to play drills – they get together to play games.
 That tells us something about the words we should be using as soccer coaches.
 But do words really make that much difference?

-Let’s take a look at the dictionary and see which words have a more appealing definition:
+Let’s take a look at the dictionary and see what we have for the word ‘Drill.’

 “Drill” – Instruct by repetition.
 Strict training and instruction.